January 22nd through the 28th is Data Privacy Week. It’s okay if it snuck up on you because this is only the second one.

 This is not the CIA that most of us think of when we hear the term.
 The CIA Triad refers to “Confidentiality, Integrity, and Availability.”
 Let me explain just a little further, in reverse order.

 Availability refers to the objective that authorized users are able to access the information when needed.
-For example, cyber security is meant to prevent a distributed denial-of-service (DDoS) attack against a website or the encryption of data and locking down systems in a ransomware attack.
+For example, cyber security is meant to prevent a distributed denial-of-service (DDoS) attack against a website or the encryption of data and lock down systems in a ransomware attack.

 Integrity is the assurance that data has not been altered or corrupted.
-This would include an attacker modifying records for financial gain such a making fraudulent transactions to an account.
+This would include an attacker modifying records for financial gain, such a making fraudulent transactions to an account.

 Confidentiality is the assurance that unauthorized individuals are not able to gain access to information.
 For example, a ransomware attack steals information and then demands a ransom so the attacker will not release the information.
 Protections include firewalls, access control lists, encryption, and multi-factor authentication.
 (Notice that “passwords” is not on the list because that is a very weak control we need to remove from our comfort zone of protection.)